Iran supreme leader says 'very dangerous' plot foiled

 On Twitter, Khamenei expressed his "heartfelt gratitude and appreciation" to the Iranian nation in a post that featured pictures of a massive pro-government rally held Monday in Tehran.
 "The people proved again that they are powerful and great, and defeated the big conspiracy of the enemy with their presence on the scene," he said.

 "Police and security forces... performed their duty, but what the nation did during this week was more important than any other measure," said another tweet.
-The tweets accused the "#GlobalArrogance and #Zionism" -- Iran's arch-enemies the US and the Jewish state -- of being behind the street violence.
+The tweets accused the "#GlobalArrogance and #Zionism" -- referring to Iran's arch-enemies the US and Israel -- of being behind the street violence.

 Iran has yet to respond.
-Long-fraught links between Tehran and Washington plunged to a new low in May last year when the US unilaterally withdrew from an international accord that gave Iran relief from sanctions in return for curbs on its nuclear programme.
+Tensions between Tehran and Washington intensified in May last year when the US unilaterally withdrew from an international accord that gave Iran relief from sanctions in return for curbs on its nuclear programme.

 In its report released in Beirut, Human Rights Watch accused Iran of "deliberately covering up the scale of the mass crackdown against protesters".
 HRW called on Iranian authorities to "immediately announce the number of deaths, arrests, and detentions... and permit an independent inquiry into alleged abuses".